jennerwein/swarmlab/Exercise announcement/Lab 7/README.md

 [See the documentation to discover other algorithms](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/)

-Create a load balancing scenario (based on the algorithms mentioned or other from the official documentation), create a **[Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)** to create an image of this scenario and push it to your **[Dockerhub](https://hub.docker.com/)**
+Create a load balancing scenario (based on the three algorithms mentioned or choose other from the official documentation), create a **[Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)** to create an image of this scenario and push it to your **[Dockerhub](https://hub.docker.com/)**

 ## Exercise 2

-The objective of this exercise is to illustrate load-balancing based on Whoami application.
+- The objective of this exercise is to illustrate load-balancing based on Whoami application.
+Try to use your three load-balancing configuration files from exercice 1 to test and describe the functionality of your load-balancers.

-You have two images ready, one is the Whoami app, the other is your pushed load-balancers, try to write a **[Docker-compose](https://docs.docker.com/compose/gettingstarted/)** in order to start many services and call the the Whoami application in the browser, each time with a new background.
+Try to write a **[Docker-compose](https://docs.docker.com/compose/gettingstarted/)** in order to start three services or even more (is your choice) and call the the Whoami application in the browser, each time with a new background.

-**[Hint]: try calling the Whoami app, each time with a new port number and look for a solution to get a new color code on each call (use the hostname for example)**
+**[Hint]: call the Whoami app, each time with a new port number and look for a solution to get a new color code on each call (use the hostname for example)**